Presenting the 2020 Draft Budget: A Letter from Treasurer Laurel Cornell

 - Line 99: College for Congregational Development – The College for Congregational Development is a comprehensive training program that seeks to nurture and develop congregational development practitioners from within existing parish lay and clergy leadership.
 The College is a two-year program that includes readings, homework, presentation, working in teams, the completion of a content exam and the completion of two back-home projects.
 It aims to build healthy, faithful, sustainable congregations that fulfill their calling to be the Body of Christ in a particular place and time and among a particular people.
 This will be the major leadership training opportunity in the diocese beginning in 2020.
 Congregations are invited to send clergy-lay teams to this training.
 Contact Canon for Congregational Development and Leadership Kristin Uffelman White to learn how to become engaged with this program.
 Clergy and elected leaders will participate in an introduction to the College in December.

-- Line 106: Purdue chaplain – Peter Bunder is retiring.
+- Line 106, 107, 108: Campus ministry chaplains – Peter Bunder and Linda Johnson are retiring.
 We assume new clergy will come into this role with compensation closer to the diocesan minimum.
 Health insurance for campus ministry clergy is included in Line 126: Medical Insurance, All Other Eligible Clergy.

 The budget is in balance.
-The size of the budget is 3.9 million dollars, the same as last year.
+The size of the budget is 3.8 million dollars, the same as last year.
 Apportionment stays at 14 percent of net operating income, the same as last year.
-The percentage draw from the endowment is 5.4%, in line with recent percentages.
+The percentage draw from the endowment is 5.0%, an improvement from recent years.
 The Bishop’s Appeal is a new opportunity to contribute to the fiscal health of the diocese now and in the future.
 With the exceptions noted above, each line item is about the same amount as the amount actually used in the most recently completed budget year, 2018.
 For questions about the budget contact Brendan O’Sullivan-Hale (Canon to the Ordinary for Administration and Evangelism) or Laurel L. Cornell (Treasurer).

 For the 2020 Budget Formation Committee,